Baudin999/Baudin999.github.io/_posts/2015-07-12-should-we-leave-OOP.markdown

 doesn't help with readability or maintainability.

 For now F# seems to wins a the point on immutability whilst remaining easy to read.

+## Write more for less

+The second feeling I have when I look at JavaScript is that every keystroke somehow "means more".